Cuco (musician): 2016–2017: Wannabewithu and Songs4u

-By the age of 18, Banos had self-produced his first mixtape Wannabewithu in 2016, after teaching himself how to use Ableton Live.
+By the age of 18, Banos had self-produced his first mixtape Wannabewithu in 2016, after teaching himself how to use Ableton Live software.
 Cuco released his second mixtape, Songs4u in 2017 when he started playing at clubs in Southern California, selling out his first two venues.
-Cuco released his first single "Lo Que Siento" in 2017, which has reached over 128 million streams on Spotify alone.
+Cuco released his first single "Lo Que Siento" in 2017, which has reached over 400 million streams on Spotify alone.
 Following the success of "Lo Que Siento," Cuco dropped out after a year of attending Santa Monica City College to pursue a career in music.

-2019: Para Mi
+2018–2019: Para Mi

 Cuco collaborated with American singer Clairo for the single "Drown", which was released in August 2018.
 He then collaborated with Polyphia on a track called "So Strange" off their album New Levels New Devils, which was released in October 2018.
-Cuco played alongside saxophonist Kenny G at Coachella in April 2018, as well as at Lollapalooza in October 2018.
+Cuco played alongside saxophonist Kenny G at Coachella in April 2018, as well as at Lollapalooza in August 2018.
 In February 2019, he collaborated with his childhood Chicano rap idols MC Magic and Lil Rob on a track called "Search".
 After a bidding war that lasted two years, Banos signed under Interscope Records in March 2019.
 On April 2, 2019, Cuco released "Hydrocodone," the lead single for Para Mi, before releasing "Bossa No Sé" with Jean Carter on May 22, 2019.
 Cuco later released his debut studio album, Para Mi, on July 26.
 The album touches on recent problems that Cuco has experienced first-hand, including a tour bus accident that sent him and his band to hospital.
-The album debuted at 94 on the US Charts.
+It debuted at 94 on the US Billboard 200.

+2022-present: Fantasy Gateway and Hitchhiker

+On April 29, 2022, Cuco released "Caution" as the lead single from his sophomore studio album, Fantasy Gateway.
+On July 22, 2022, Fantasy Gateway was released via Interscope Records.
+The 12-track LP includes appearances from Kacey Musgraves, Adriel Favela, Bratty, and DannyLux.
+On March 10, 2023, he collaborated with indie pop band the Marías on the song "Si Me Voy", later performing at the Camp Flog Gnaw music festival in November of that year.
+He released his third EP, Hitchhiker, on November 10, 2023, which included 6 tracks.
+He released his third studio album, Ridin', on May 9, 2025.
+It is a Chicano soul album inspired by norteño and lowrider culture, mixed by Tom Elmhirst, and influenced by artists Barbara Lewis, Ralfi Pagan, Joe Bataan, Smokey Robinson, Al Green, Brenton Wood, Thee Sacred Souls, Thee Sinseers, and Los Yesterdays.